MarcoGorelli/absolufy-imports/README.md

 * `--never` and `--depth N` are mutually exclusive

-In other words, when choosing `--depth 1` you can only use relative imports for files/folder in the same package.
-See above examples
+In other words, when choosing `--depth 1` you can only use relative imports for files/folders in the same package.
+See the following examples

 Folder:
 ```